TV Bahia: News operation

 During the carnival of 2014, TV Bahia again debuted a helicopter for news coverage, debuting RedeCop.
 The aircraft provided services to the station until June 30, 2016, when TV Bahia's contract with the São Paulo-based company Time News, responsible for the equipment, was terminated.
+Like other affiliates that aired local programming right after Fantástico on Sundays, the last edition of Rede Bahia Revista, produced since 1998, was aired on January 18, 2015.
+The program left the schedule due to changes in Rede Globo's programming for the time slot.

-As a result of increased competition from RecordTV, whose early afternoon newscast Balanço Geral BA rose to number one in the ratings in 2017, several changes were made.
+As a result of increased competition from RecordTV Itapoan during the exhibition of early afternoon program Balanço Geral BA, several changes were made.
 News director Appel retired and was replaced by Eurico Meira da Costa, who had held the same post at NSC TV, the Globo affiliate in Santa Catarina.
 In response, TV Bahia hired Jessica Senra from RecordTV Itapoan to host a revamped Bahia Meio Dia, which resulted in an immediate increase in ratings.
 Another action to improve the channel's midday ratings was taken on November 26, 2018, with the removal of Globo's health program Bem Estar from the weekly schedule to expand Bahia Meio Dia; as a result, it began airing 15 to 30 minutes earlier than similar newscasts on other Rede Globo affiliates.
 The station noted that low ratings for Globo network programming were harming its own local newscast.
 2018 also saw the debut of a Saturday morning newscast, Bom Dia Sábado.

 On February 26, 2018, the station committed a gaffe when it accidentally showed the body of a dead man during a report on Jornal da Manhã, which station policy typically prohibits.
 It appeared in the background of a live report for 40 seconds until it was spotted and reporter Vanderson Nascimento was alerted to position himself to block the corpse.
 João Gomes, then executive director of television at Rede Bahia, classified the event as a "human error" and further stated that the incident was not an attempt to gain ratings, citing TV Bahia's number-one position in that timeslot.